scalameta/metals/docs/editors/new-editor.md

 example, in vim-lsc the `window/logMessage` notification is always displayed in the UI so `-Dmetals.status-bar=log-message` can be configured to direct higher-priority messages to the logs.
-However, whenever possible, if the client supports the ability to add in `experimental` items to the `ClientCapabilities` interface or to `InitializationOptions`, this is preferable.
+However, whenever possible, if the client supports the ability to add in `InitializationOptions`, this is preferable as it doesn't require any properties to be passed into the server.

 ### `-Dmetals.verbose`